-Like atopic dermatitis, neurodermatitis benefits from moisturizers to calm and protect the damaged skin barrier.
-Greasy preparations may also help protect the area from rubbing and scratching.
-Occlusive measures such as socks, gloves, and even gauze wraps may also help the skin heal by disrupting the itch-scratch cycle.
+Covering the skin (also known as occlusion) with socks, gloves, and even gauze wraps may also help the skin heal by disrupting the itch-scratch cycle and allowing the moisturizer to deeply penetrate.
 Unna boots (gauze impregnated with zinc oxide paste) are particularly helpful for neurodermatitis.

 Medical images provided by Skinsight.com.